My buddy Stan and I were watching television when my wife wandered into the living room with a strange look on her face.

 “What kind of noise,” asked Stan without taking his eyes off the television.

-“It sounds like a mouse,” she says.
+“It sounds like a mouse,” she said.

 But no, they look to me.

 “Well?”
-Stan echoes.
+Stan echoed.

-“Well, I definitely heard one,” she says.
+“Well, I definitely heard one,” she said.

-“Maybe not,” Stan suggests.
+“Maybe not,” Stan suggested.

-We both look at him.
+We both looked at him.